 When You Should Use Dichlor

-Cyanuric acid, often called stabilizer, is used in pools that are exposed to the sun.
-Dichlor chlorine is high in cyanuric acid, so if your swimming pool’s water is low in cyanuric acid, adding dichlor is a simple way to bring your pool’s acidity up while also adding needed chlorine.
+Cyanuric acid, often called stabilizer, is used in pools exposed to the sun.
+Dichlor chlorine is high in cyanuric acid, so if your swimming pool’s water is low in cyanuric acid, adding dichlor is a simple way to bring your pool’s CYA levels up while also adding needed chlorine.

 When You Shouldn’t Use Dichlor

-If you have too much cyanuric acid in your swimming pool, the chlorine will not work as efficiently in sanitizing your pool water.
+If you have too much cyanuric acid in your swimming pool, the chlorine will not efficiently sanitize your pool water.
 If your pool water tends to be high in cyanuric acid, then adding dichlor would not be advisable.
 You would have to add more chlorine to offset the cyanuric acid, resulting in a need for more chlorine, a cycle of inefficiency.

 Suppose this is a problem during regular chlorination.
 In that case, it will be an even larger problem if you are shocking your pool by adding ten times the level of free chlorine to combined chlorine to remove chloramines from your water.
 Removing a chloramine buildup will prevent irritation and boost chlorine efficiency.

-Dichlor would only be a good option for shocking your pool if you need to increase your pool stabilizer level quickly.
+Dichlor would only be a good option for shocking your pool if you need to quickly increase your pool stabilizer level.

 Dichlor isn’t the only choice in chlorine for pool owners.
 There are several other options out there that may serve your needs better than dichlor.
 Here are a few of them.